Seventh-day Adventist Commentary Reference Series

 The Seventh-day Adventist Commentary Reference Series is a set of volumes produced primarily by Seventh-day Adventist scholars, and designed for both scholarly and popular level use.
 It includes the seven-volume Seventh-day Adventist Bible Commentary, the two-volume Seventh-day Adventist Encyclopedia, as well as the single volumes Seventh-day Adventist Bible Dictionary, Seventh-day Adventist Bible Students' Source Book and Handbook of Seventh-day Adventist Theology.
 The series is published by the church-owned Review and Herald Publishing Association.

 The project began with the Bible Commentary, which was first published from 1953 to 1957.
 Francis D. Nichol served as the editor-in-chief, and oversaw 37 contributors which included associate editors Raymond Cottrell and Don Neufeld, and assistant editor Julia Neuffer.
 It was revised in 1980.
 The seventh (last) volume also contains various indexes.
 The Bible Dictionary was published in 1960 and revised in 1979.
 The Bible Students' Source Book was published in 1962.
 The Encyclopedia was published in 1966, with a "Revised Edition" in 1976 and a "Second Revised Edition" in 1996.
 The Handbook was published in 2000.

-It was the first systematic expository of the entire Bible made by the Adventist church, the first such to be consistently based on the original languages of the Bible, and the first to consistently incorporate cutting edge archaeological research to provide a historical context for interpretation.
+It was the first systematic expository of the entire Bible made by the Adventist church, the first such to consider the original, biblical languages behind the English text of the King James Version, and the first to consistently incorporate contemporary archaeological research to provide a historical context for interpretation.

 Volumes

-The volumes include commentary (1–9) and other materials:
+The volumes include commentary (1–7) and other materials: